pedroaraujomedeiros/CoinTrackerAssignment/README.md

+## procudure

+1. Copy or fork the starter code from this repository  `https://github.com/dburchill/CoinTrackerAssignment.git`  into a public repository in your own github account.
+2. Do the assignmnet and commit on the Main branch in your repository
+3. Submit a text file to this dropbox with a link to your repository (include the commit number you want me to grade if it's not the last commit on the main branch)

 The starter code uses the free tier of the ConeMarketCap API, you will need to go to [Coin Market Cap]( https://coinmarketcap.com/api/pricing/ ) and request an API Key for the free tier and change the line

  `private const val YOUR_API_KEY = "81c565ce-9f80-4d9a-816f-0e216ca23013"`